Gevaert-Lab/dialipar/README.md

 ---

+##  📦 Data Availability

+Lip Ms experiment processed with DIA-NN and Spectronaut can be found in [Pride](htts:// ).
+The raw files were searched with:

+-  [DIA-NN v.2.2](https://) with a library free approach (predicted spectral library).
+TC and LiP runs are included in only one parquet file.
+-  [Spectronaut v.19](https://) with empirical DDA based spectral library.
+TC and Lip runs are saved intwo separate parquest files.
+-  [Spectronaut v.19](https://) with DIAdirect based on library free appraoch (predicted spectral library).
+TC and LiP runs are included in only one parquet file.

+In Pride, you can also find the relative experiment description file and the Human fasta file.

 ## 🚀 How to run an analysis

-1. Download DATA_TO_BE_DECIDED.zip (this should include the LiP‑MS experiment files and the experiment design file).
+1. Download the required data from Pride

+- parquet files
+- experiment design file
+- fasta file

+See section [Data Availability](#Data-Availability) for details.

-2. Unzip it into a folder, for example `../path/dialipar_test/`.
+2. Put all the file into a folder, (e.g.`../path/dialipar_test/`).
-3. Use the code below (adjust paths as needed).
-Always use full paths for files and folders.
+3. Use the code below (adjust paths as needed)
+✅ **Always use full paths for files and folders.**

 ```r
 report_target_folder <- "../path/dialipar_test/DIA-LiPA_result"